Am0rphous/Awesome/Hacking.md

 - [Article: PowerShell Obfuscation using SecureString](https://www.wietzebeukema.nl/blog/powershell-obfuscation-using-securestring)
 - [obfuscation-stuff](https://github.com/alphaSeclab/obfuscation-stuff) - Source Code Obfuscation And Binary Obfuscation, Multiple Languages And Multiple Platforms.
 Including 250+ Tools and 600+ Posts.

-## Office
+## Office and Windows Specific Tools
+- [Carnivore](https://github.com/ReverendThing/Carnivore) - _Microsoft External Attack Tool._
-- [o365-attack-toolkit](https://github.com/mdsecactivebreach/o365-attack-toolkit) - o365-attack-toolkit allows operators to perform an OAuth phishing attack and later on use the Microsoft Graph API to extract interesting information.
+- [O365-attack-toolkit](https://github.com/mdsecactivebreach/o365-attack-toolkit) - _o365-attack-toolkit allows operators to perform an OAuth phishing attack and later on use the Microsoft Graph API to extract interesting information._
-- [Carnivore](https://github.com/ReverendThing/Carnivore) - Microsoft External Attack Tool.
-- [OutlookParasite](https://github.com/vivami/OutlookParasite) - Outlook persistence using VSTO add-ins.
+- [OutlookParasite](https://github.com/vivami/OutlookParasite) - _Outlook persistence using VSTO add-ins._
+- [SharpClipHistory](https://github.com/FSecureLABS/SharpClipHistory) - _SharpClipHistory is a .NET application written in C# that can be used to read the contents of a user's clipboard history in Windows 10 starting from the 1809 Build._

 ## Password and Brute Force related tools
 - [CeWL](https://github.com/digininja/CeWL/) - Spiders a URL to a specified depth and searches for words that can be used for password attacks.